listenveigas2202/Calorix/README.md

 # Calorix
-To keep track o what you eat
+To keep track of what you eat